VictorZeno/robustness-experiments/cm4sbd7zd001w09l88kju76vy.md

 ---

+## TL; DR

-## TL; DR: by carefully selecting where to put aliasing mitigation in a CNN it is possible to limit anti-aliasing information loss.
+by carefully selecting where to put aliasing mitigation in a CNN it is possible to limit anti-aliasing information loss.
 Aliasing negatively impact performances in a way that is not evident from validation loss.

 Another paper on the effect of aliasing, a very much studied concept in 2020, kinda forgotten after that.
 It can be seen as a follow up to \[2\], refining the ideas expressed there (check out the [summary](https://robustramblings.hashnode.dev/paper-summary-making-convolutional-networks-shift-invariant-again)!
 I'm supposed to do that right?).